 DoNotPay’s virtual credit card can solve this issue, too.

 Besides creating a random credit card number, DoNotPay generates a fake email address, so that you are not bothered with the pest that is email spam.

 - It disables the company’s (in this case Adobe) feature to track you or collect any of your personal data

 - It saves your inbox from all spam emails such as random notifications or news about their services or products

 Adobe does not inform you via email or any other way when they charge you after the end of the free trial.
 So there’s no point in giving them your actual email address.
 Try out our practical solution to the spam problem using a .

 Other Things DoNotPay Can Assist You With

 DoNotPay is the virtual assistant we’ve all been waiting for!
 We at DoNotPay work hard, so you don’t have to be concerned about canceling subscriptions or getting a refund.
 But that is not all!
-Find DoNotPay in your web browser and see for yourself the heaps of features we offer.
+Find DoNotPay in your and see for yourself the heaps of features we offer.
 You might just be interested in some of them.
 They include: